FlatbreadLabs/flatbread/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 - [ ] I added doc comments to any new public exports, and inline comments to any hard-to-understand areas
 - [ ] My changes generate no new console errors locally
-- [ ] If applicable, include a test that fails without this PR but passes with it
+- [ ] If applicable, try to include a test that fails without this PR but passes with it

 ### Tests